sudosf/Competetive-Programming-2022/README.md

 # Pro-Geeks-Hash-Code-2022

-Google Team Programming challange for 2022 where programmers, developers and engineers are tasked to solve a coding problem under a limited amount while working as a team.
+Google Team Programming challange for 2022 where programmers, developers and engineers are tasked to solve a coding engineering problem under a limited amount of time while working as a team.

 ## The Team:
 - Siyabonga Fortune AKA Sudo S